Fort Delaware: Brickwork

-More than two million bricks were purchased from Wilmington, Del. and Philadelphia, Pa. for the scarp wall's interior.
+More than two million bricks were purchased from Wilmington, Delaware and Philadelphia, Pennsylvania for the scarp wall's interior.
 These bricks were used in construction of underground cisterns, casemates, powder magazines, soldier barracks, officer quarters, bread ovens and the fort's breast high wall.
 Masonry arches and vaults were used throughout the entire fort to equally distribute weight and to provide stability.
 Poured concrete was used as a layer above the vaults to offer counter resistance and to "create a strong floor system".

 Major Sanders dies

 On July 29, 1858, Major Sanders died on the island due to "complications of carbunculous boils"; Lt.
 William Craighill replaced him until Maj.
 John Newton was able to assume the role of supervising engineer.